This post may contain affiliate links. Please see our disclosure policy.

 Spaghetti Sauce with Meat (USDA) – This is the USDA’s meat sauce recipe, which only includes 2 ½ pounds of meat in a 9 pint batch.
 It has just enough meat for flavor, but it still pours and spreads like a meatless sauce.
 It’s not what I’d consider a hearty sauce, and if you want a serious meat sauce, choose one of the others below.
 (From the University of Georgia Extension)

 Hearty Italian Meat Sauce – This recipe includes slow-cooked beef chuck, pork shoulder, and sausage for one of the meatiest sauces out there.
-The book “Preserving Italy” calls it Classic Italian Meat Sauce and says that though there are many versions of Italian meat sauce, “If there were a classic version, surely it would be this one, long simmered on the stovetop and richly flavored with beef, pork, and sausage.”
-It’s canned for longer than most sauces, following the University of Alaska’s Hearty Soup’s canning protocol.
+The book “Preserving Italy” calls it Classic Italian Meat Sauce and describes it as the definitive long-simmered version, richly flavored with beef, pork, and sausage.
+It’s canned for longer than most sauces, following the University of Alaska’s hearty soup canning protocol.
 You could eat this as a soup if you want, it’s that hearty, but I think it’s an epic meat sauce.
 (From Preserving Italy, pg.
 122)

 End of Summer Pasta Sauce – This one is almost a veggie soup, and it contains just about everything you’d find in the garden.
 With eggplant, cauliflower, green beans, and sweet corn kernels in a tomato sauce spiked with white wine, garlic, olive oil, basil, and thyme.
 It’s one of the few canning recipes I’ve seen anywhere that uses cauliflower (besides pickled cauliflower).
-(From the Ball All New Book of Canning)
+(From The All New Ball Book of Canning and Preserving)

 Vegerific Pasta Sauce – This is a tested recipe from Ball Canning that used to exist on their website prior to 2020.
 They took down a lot of recipes around that time, when they re-branded their website.
-Recipes removed at that time weren’t taken down due to safety concerns; rather, they were used to streamline their website.
-It includes both eggplant and zucchini, giving it some interest, but not nearly as many veggies as the “end of summer” recipes above.
-(From The Ball Canning Website pre-2020)
+Recipes removed at that time weren’t taken down due to safety concerns; rather, they were removed to streamline the site.
+It includes both eggplant and zucchini, giving it some interest, but not nearly as many veggies as the “end of summer” recipe above.
+(From the Ball Canning Website pre-2020)

-Chunky Seasoned Pasta Sauce with Zucchini – This sauce includes big chunks or tomato, along with zucchini, onions and seasoning for a hearty veggie sauce.
+Chunky Seasoned Pasta Sauce with Zucchini – This sauce includes big chunks of tomato, along with zucchini, onions and seasoning for a hearty veggie sauce.
 (From the Bernardin Website)

-Tomatoes with Zucchini – Though not technically a pasta sauce, you can add seasoning and make it a simple zucchini sauce.
-This is one of the only tested canning recipes for zucchini, as summer squash tends to fall apart and become to dense to can on its own.
-It’s made a bit more acidic with the addition of tomato, and it becomes a lovely veggie sauce (or sauce base).
+Tomatoes with Zucchini – Though not technically a pasta sauce, you can add seasoning and turn it into a simple zucchini sauce.
+This is one of the only tested canning recipes for zucchini, as summer squash tends to fall apart and become too dense to can on its own.
+It’s made more acidic with the addition of tomato, and it becomes a lovely veggie sauce (or sauce base).
 (From the University of Georgia Extension)

 Tomatoes and Celery – Again, this is more of a sauce base or soup base, but it works well if you’re a big fan of celery.
 (From the Bernardin Website)